You can keep your healthy habits, even if you're on a retirement budget. You can eat well and stay fit without breaking the bank.

 Never stop taking medication because you want to cut your bills.

-Talk to your doctor to see if there are generic or less expensive versions of prescription medicines that you can take.
+Ask your doctor if there are generic or less expensive versions of prescription medicines that you can take.
 And always ask for free samples when you visit your doctor.

 Other ways to save: